 Mr. Zhang Zhiyong (張志勇) has been a non-executive Director since May 2018.
 Mr. Zhang served as director of Qinhuangdao Telecommunications Bureau from November 1999 to July 2000, general manager of Qinhuangdao Branch of Hebei Telecom Company Limited from July 2000 to June 2002, deputy general manager of Beijing Telecom Company Limited from June 2002 to December 2002, and manager of the industry management department of CTC from December 2002 to June 2010.
 He successively served in several positions with CCS, including deputy general manager from October 2006 to January 2008, executive director from August 2007 to June 2010 and general manager from January 2008 and June 2010.
 He successively served in several positions with China Telecom, including general manager of Xinjiang Branch from June 2010 to March 2014, and general manager of Beijing Branch from March 2014 to November 2017.
-He has been deputy general manager of CTC since November 2017 and chairman of the board of directors of CCS since March 2018.
+He has been vice president of CTC since November 2017, chairman of the board and executive director of directors of CCS since March 2018 and executive vice president of China Telecom since July 2018.